-Driving or Taking a Taxi from the MGM Grand to Bellagio
+Driving or Taking an Uber/Lyft or Taxi from the MGM Grand to Bellagio

 While crossing over to the Monte Carlo and taking a free tram seems a lot easier (and cheaper), I realize there are times when you’re all decked out for a night on the town and to not want to walk in the brutal Las Vegas heat, even if it’s just a few hundred feet.

 As for driving yourself, I don’t recommend it- even if the Bellagio is on your way out of town.
 First there’s the long walk through the MGM to the parking structure.
-Then, after navigating your way to the Bellagio parking garage, you’d have another long walk into the casino.
+Then, after navigating your way to the Bellagio parking garage (and paying for parking), you’d have another long walk into the casino.
 It’s just simply easier to walk over to the Monte Carlo and take advantage of the free tram offered.

 Las Vegas Monorail from MGM Grand to the Bellagio